Diosphos Painter

 The Diosphos Painter was an Athenian Attic black-figure vase painter thought to have been active from 500–475 BCE, many of whose surviving works are on lekythoi.

-The Diosphos Painter was a pupil of the Edinburgh Painter, who also trained the Sappho Painter.
+The Diosphos Painter worked beside the Sappho Painter and both were pupils of the Edinburgh Painter.
 He was first identified by C.H.E.
 Haspels in her Attic Black-figure Lekythoi (Paris, 1936).